Book San Luis Reservoir Fishing Trip

 If you don’t wish to use this California State water project reservoir for camping or hunting, you can always enjoy a day of fishing with your family and friends.

-Rainbow trout, black crappie, channel catfish, striped bass, catfish, and bass are the most popular California fish species that can be found in the lakes.
+Rainbow trout, black crappie, channel catfish, striped bass, and catfish are the most popular California fish species that can be found in the lakes.

-The frequent winds in the San Luis Reservoir and O’Neill Forebay make them an excellent location for boardsailors.
+The frequent winds in the San Luis Reservoir and O’Neill Forebay make them excellent locations for board sailors.

-For those who won’t use the available water resources, you can enjoy one of the many picnic areas in the park or get caught on a romantic evening of night sky observation.
+For those who won’t use the available water resources, you can enjoy one of the many picnic areas in the park or get caught up in a romantic evening of stargazing.

 Must-Know Lake Warnings

 San Luis Reservoir is a popular summer weekend destination among visitors.
-However, being a central valley project managed by the California Department of Water Resources and the Bureau of Reclamation, the reservoir has strict rules that must be followed.
+However, as a Central Valley Project managed by the California Department of Water Resources and the Bureau of Reclamation, the reservoir has strict rules that must be followed.

-The San Luis Reservoir area has the sudden appearance of dangerously high winds and water level fluctuations.
+The San Luis Reservoir area has experienced sudden, dangerous wind events and water level fluctuations.

-All are planning to go out boating and need to check the weather conditions.
+All are planning to go boating and need to check the weather.

 Warning Lights

-The authorities will use the warning lights to signal that wind danger is coming your way.
+The authorities will use the warning lights to signal that wind danger is approaching.
 Several wind warning lights can be found at the Quien Sabe Point, the Romero Overlook, and the Basalt campground.

-The yellow flashing light warns boaters that there are winds in the reservoir area.
+The yellow flashing light warns boaters of winds in the reservoir area.
 If you see a red flashing light, the winds are too strong and dangerous, and the lake and forebay are closed.

 No boats are allowed in the water when the red lights are on.